- EIP-AGRI Projects

 Research needs from practice can be collected at EIP-AGRI workshops and other events, during specific meetings with farmers, foresters, advisers or agribusiness representatives, or through other networking activities, such as contacts with advisory services, during field visits, and through reports from different organisations listing priorities in their fields.
 EIP-AGRI Focus Groups also identify research needs from practice.
 Some of these are brought directly from the field, by the farmers participating in the Focus Group.

 The research needs that have been submitted through the online form on the EIP-AGRI website are reviewed by the EIP-AGRI Service Point team, and by the European Commission’s DG AGRI.
-They are also included in an annual report that is published online.
+They are also included in an annual report that is published online: research needs report 2018 - research needs report 2019 - research needs report 2020.

 Start by registering to the EIP-AGRI website, to make full use of its benefits.
 This will allow you to submit your own research needs from practice, and make useful connections with people who may help you with your question.